Von Hayes

 [edit] Biographical information

-Lanky, phlegmatic Von Hayes came up with the Cleveland Indians, a sleeper as a seventh-round pick in the 1979 amateur draft but an OBP machine in minor-league ball.
-The Phillies liked Hayes enough to trade five players for him in the winter of 1982-83 (Manny Trillo, Julio Franco, George Vukovich, Jay Baller, and Jerry Willard).
-This exuberance unfortunately tagged Hayes with the nickname "Five-for-One," and he played undistinguished baseball for the 1983 NL champion Phillies.
+Lanky, phlegmatic Von Hayes came up with the Cleveland Indians in 1981, a sleeper as a seventh-round pick in the 1979 amateur draft but an OBP machine in minor league ball.
+In 1982, he hit .250 in 150 games with 14 homers and 82 RBIs at the age of 23.
+The Phillies liked Hayes enough to trade five players for him before the 1983 season (Manny Trillo, Julio Franco, George Vukovich, Jay Baller, and Jerry Willard).
+This exuberance unfortunately tagged Hayes with the nickname "Five-for-One," and he played undistinguished baseball for the 1983 National League-champion Phillies, hardly seeing any action in the postseason.

-Hayes could do a bit of everything on the ballfield; he had speed, power, could play at least five positions (all the outfield spots plus first and third base), walked, and hit for a high average.
+Hayes could do a bit of everything on the ball field; he had speed, power, could play at least five positions (all the outfield spots plus first and third base), walked, and hit for a high average.
 He was probably best suited to leading off, but the conventions of the game in the 1980s ran against guys who could hit 15-20 home runs as leadoff men.
-On 11 June 1985 [1], the Phillies experimented with Hayes in the leadoff spot; he hit two home runs in the first inning and Philadelphia scored 26 runs against the Mets.
+On June 11, 1985 [1], the Phillies experimented with Hayes in the leadoff spot; he hit two home runs in the 1st inning and Philadelphia scored 26 runs against the New York Mets.
 He led off the game with a home run, and on his second turn in the inning he hit a grand slam.

 Hayes led the NL in runs scored in 1986, and was consistently among NL OBP leaders in the late 1980s.
-A broken wrist in 1991 cost Hayes his remaining power, and he played only one more season, for the 1992 Angels, before his retirement.
+A broken wrist in 1991 cost Hayes his remaining power, and he played only one more season, for the California Angels in 1992, before his retirement.

 Hayes coached for the South Bend Silver Hawks in 2002, then managed them in 2003.
 He managed the Modesto A's in 2004 and was manager of the Midland Rockhounds of the Texas League in 2005 and 2006.
-He will manage the Lancaster Barnstormers of the Atlantic League in 2008.
+He managed the Lancaster Barnstormers of the Atlantic League in 2008.

 [edit] Notable Achievements